abhilashjp/lookupapp/docs/country/tax-id-number/austria.md

 ### Format
 Abgabenkontonummer(The Austrian tax identification number) consists of 2 digits for the issuing tax office (Finanzamtsnummer) and 7 digits for the subject and a check digit (Steuernummer).

-## Umsatzsteuer-Identifikationsnummer(USt-IdNr)
+## Umsatzsteuer-Identifikationsnummer(UID)
-The Umsatzsteuer-Identifikationsnummer (USt-IdNr) in Austria is the Value Added Tax Identification Number (VAT ID) assigned to businesses for transactions involving the exchange of goods and services within the European Union (EU)
+The Umsatzsteuer-Identifikationsnummer (UID) in Austria is the Value Added Tax Identification Number (VAT ID) assigned to businesses for transactions involving the exchange of goods and services within the European Union (EU)

 ### Format
 9 characters.
 The first character is always ‘U’